-When filling in the form, tick any of the boxes which apply to your child, even if it doesn’t apply all the time.
-You can explain more about any variation in needs in the boxes below each set of tick box questions and at question 65 about ‘more information’.
+Tick any box that apples to your child, even if it doesn’t apply all the time.
+You can explain more about any variation in needs in the boxes below each set of tick box questions and at question 65 about “more information”.

 It is a good idea to keep a diary over a period of a week or longer if your child’s condition varies a lot.

-Use the terms ‘bad days’ and ‘better days’ to describe the changes in your child’s condition if they have a fluctuating condition.
+Use the terms ‘bad days’ and ‘better days’ to describe changes if your child has a fluctuating condition.
 Using terms like ‘good days’ or ‘normal days’ can imply your child needs no extra help on these days.

-Remember, help with mobility applies to children whose problems getting around are caused by learning or behavioural conditions, as well as children with a physical disability.
+Help with mobility applies to children whose problems getting around are caused by learning or behavioural conditions, as well as to children with a physical disability.

-If your child has physical problems which affect their walking outdoors, you should answer questions 34-40 and questions 42-44.
+If your child has physical problems which affect their walking outdoors, you should answer questions 43-48 and question 51.